 - Bundle insurance with other products and services the company offers

 - Receive coverage for multiple cars

 - Pay for the premium by the year or biannually rather than monthly

 - Receive online statements

-- Drive a car with anti-theft features
+- Drive a car with anti-theft or safety features

-- Belong to a particular organization that’s affiliated
+- Belong to a particular organization that’s affiliated with a company

 Read reviews about the claims process to ensure everything runs smoothly when you are in need.
 You can often find ratings for specific areas like the claims process on J.D.
 Power.